southworks/amazon-lex-happybirthday-bamboohr-slack-bot/README.md

 - **Responding to a Slack conversation:** The AWS Lex bot has three intents configured, each of them has one lambda function behind.
 These intents allow the bot to greet, respond to the birthdays of the day, and configure the channel where proactive messages will be posted.

-When the user configures the channel, the lambda function triggered by this intent writes on a S3 bucket file, storing the configured channel.
+When the user configures the channel, the lambda function triggered by this intent writes on an S3 bucket file, storing the configured channel.

 - **Sending proactive messages:** A Lambda function is triggered by EventBridge (CloudWatch Events).
 It reads the configured channel on the S3 file, the birthdays of the day, and post it to the channel.
 The authentication tokens for Slack are stored on Parameter Store inside [AWS Systems Manager](https://aws.amazon.com/systems-manager/).